TL;DR Summary

 1. Get to Know Yourself as a Learner

 When you set out to learn a language on your own, it’s important to be honest with yourself.
 What routines fit your life?
 Do you like long study sessions or short bursts?
 You might prefer to listen to lessons while walking or do some reading in the morning with coffee.
 Your language learning method should reflect your preferences and habits.
+You don’t need to follow someone else’s system.
+You need one that works for you.
+Once you understand how you like to learn, you can create a consistent routine and stick with it.2.
+Invest in the Right Materials

 Find Quality Content

 To succeed as an independent learner, you need a steady stream of content that keeps you motivated.
-Personally, I recommend content that is:
+Personally, I recommend content that is:-

 - Short enough to complete in one sitting